solana-labs/solana/book/src/leader-rotation.md

 larger then slot time and the expected length for a fork to be committed to root.

+After observing the cluster for a sufficient amount of time, the leader schedule offset can be selected based on the median partition duration and its standard deviation.
+For example, an offset longer then the median partition duration plus six standard deviations would reduce the likelihood of an inconsistent ledger schedule in the cluster to 1 in 1 million.

 ## Leader Schedule Generation at Genesis

 The genesis block declares the first leader.
 This leader is scheduled for the first two epochs.
 The length of the first two epochs can be specified in the genesis block as well.
-The minimum length of the first epochs must be greater than or equal than the maximum rollback depth as defined in [fork selection](fork-selection.md).
+The minimum length of the first epochs must be greater than or equal to the maximum rollback depth as defined in [fork selection](fork-selection.md).

 ## Leader Schedule Generation Algorithm